 No. Polished or Venetian plaster in its natural form is not waterproof.
 It can be used in areas that get the odd splash of water as it is a naturally occurring product.
 You can apply wax or some sealants to make it water resistant but it will never be totally waterproof.

-We do not recommend its use under direct running water like on a shower floor or to coat a sink or bath.
+We do not recommend its use under direct running water like on a shower floor or to coat the inside of a sink or bath.

 What alters the costs of polished plaster?